TommyAnderson/Data-332/StudentData/StudentReadme.md

 # Data for all students at X College

 ## Students Per Major
-<p> Each students major, by major with data science being the thing </p>
+<p> Each students major, by major with data science being the most popular </p>
 <img src="studentsPerMajor.png" height = 250, width = 400>

 ## Student Birth Years